turnerm5/TVD-Tool/README.md

-# WSU Integrated Science Building - Target Value Design Tool
+# Target Value Design Tool

 This is an interactive web tool for visualizing and adjusting project budgets using Target Value Design (TVD) principles.
-It is branded for the WSU Integrated Science Building project, with Hoffman and ZGF logos.
+It is branded for the WSU Integrated Science Building project.

 ## Features
 - **Interactive Chart:** Drag to adjust component ROM values, with real-time feedback and auto-balancing.